jkenney0501/dbt_superstore_dim_model/README.md

 Overall, this project has 155 total tests.
 All of which have passed.
 Testing is crucial to building a successful project with data!.

 <img src="assets/dbt_test_155_success.png" width="1000">

+From here, the consunmption layer is created by importing our data from the intermediate layer where all the heavy lifting is done.
+Tables can be pulled to a prod database from here and doften this is a graet place to get some users feedback or UAT testing in from your downstream data consumers (I use a select few for this at this layer before pusging to prod, this allows for one last attempt at stakeholder feedback).

+Typically, the are materialized as tables and preficed as dim_table_name and fact_table_name to clearly call out the star schema that our downstream users can readily identofy for their analysis.

 ## Data Mesh